12 days Seoul to Jeju Island

 South Korea Tour-Day 1 – Seoul:

-Get ready to start your South Korea adventure by meeting your guide at the hostel in the afternoon!
+Get ready to start your South Korea adventure tour by meeting your guide at the hostel in the afternoon!
 Listen to a pre-departure brief as you find out everything you need to know about your trip.
 This is also an opportunity to get to know your fellow travellers over dinner which is a feast of Korean barbecue food – enjoy!

 After a delicious meal, make your way to the top of Namsan Mountain, where you can admire spectacular views of Seoul lit up at night.
 Recognised as the most popular location in Seoul for couples, wander through the “padlocks of love” locked at the base of Seoul N Tower, representing visitors’ endless love!
 If you want an even better view of the city, you can head to the top of the Seoul N Tower.